Meet the cast of A Christmas Carol on BBC One

 Kayvan Novak performs Ali Baba

 Who’s Ali Baba?
-Ali Baba is the central character within the story ‘Ali Baba and the Forty Thieves’, a folks story included within the Arabian Nights.
-Virtually by no means included in display diversifications of A Christmas Carol, Baba seems to Scrooge in Dickens’s authentic textual content when he is delivered to recall his childhood love of literature.
-Given Kayvan Novak’s comedian background, the character is probably going for use as comedian reduction.
+Ali Baba is the central character within the story ‘Ali Baba and the Forty Thieves’, a people story included within the Arabian Nights.
+Virtually by no means included in display variations of A Christmas Carol, Baba seems to Scrooge in Dickens’s unique textual content when he is delivered to recall his childhood love of literature.
+Given Kayvan Novak’s comedian background, the character is probably going for use as comedian aid.

 Johnny Harris performs Franklin Scrooge

 Who’s Franklin Scrooge?
-Franklin Scrooge is Ebenezer’s father, and the basis of all his greed and bitterness.
-Seen when Ebenezer travels again to the previous, Franklin Scrooge was a brutal and tyrannical presence in his son’s life, neglecting his youngsters to concentrate on his failing companies.
+Franklin Scrooge is Ebenezer’s father, and the foundation of all his greed and bitterness.
+Seen when Ebenezer travels again to the previous, Franklin Scrooge was a brutal and tyrannical presence in his son’s life, neglecting his kids to give attention to his failing companies.

 What has Johnny Harris been in earlier than?
-Harris earned approval for his position as one other abusive father: Mick in That is England ’86 (a job he reprised in That is England ’88).
-He has additionally appeared in movies together with 2017’s Jawbone, Welcome to the Punch, Snow White and the Huntsman, and Atonement, and in lots of British TV sequence, comparable to Troy: Fall of a Metropolis and Fortitude.
+Harris earned popularity of his position as one other abusive father: Mick in That is England ’86 (a job he reprised in That is England ’88).
+He has additionally appeared in movies together with 2017’s Jawbone, Welcome to the Punch, Snow White and the Huntsman, and Atonement, and in lots of British TV sequence, corresponding to Troy: Fall of a Metropolis and Fortitude.

 Lenny Rush performs “Tiny” Tim Cratchit